 Add extra acceleration at each contact to reduce the relative velocity to zero.

-This is a “non-physical” mechanism, though one could argue that this models something
+This is a “non-physical” mechanism, though one could argue that this corresponds

 This also helps maintain a healthy gap distance at contact points – when the gap